bloominstituteoftechnology/node-api-challenge/README.md

 ## Commits

 Commit your code regularly and use descriptive messages.
-This helps both you (in case you ever need to return to old code for any number of reasons and your Team Lead).
+This helps both you (in case you ever need to return to old code) and your Team Lead.

 ## Self-Study/Essay Questions